kali-linex/linex/Documentation/filesystems/spufs/spu_create.rst

 Conforming to
 =============
-       This call is Linux specific and only implemented by the ppc64 architec- ture.
+       This call is Linex specific and only implemented by the ppc64 architec- ture.
 Programs using this system call are not portable.